Fiesta Mall: Decline and closure

 During this time, reported crime at and around the mall continued to increase.
 In 2007, Mesa police reported a jump in gang activity at Fiesta, although mall officials denied there was a rise.
 Police officials said calls for service increased about 71 percent from 2005 to 2007.
 On March 31, 2008, a man stabbed two mall patrons, including one fatally.
 Authorities said the suspect had links to gangs and had a history of mental health issues.
 Police reported a spike in property crimes including car thefts from 2007 to 2008.

 In January 2012, police arrested a documented gang member in the beating and attempted robbery of another man near Fiesta Mall.
 On October 1, 2012, a woman was robbed at gunpoint at the mall.

 In March 2013, the mall was appraised at $39.5 million — a 72 percent decline from its worth in 2004.
-In September 2013, Westcor turned over Fiesta Mall to its lenders due to “imminent default relating to potential tenancy issues."
+In September 2013, Westcor turned over Fiesta Mall to its lenders due to “imminent default relating to potential tenancy issues".

 Macy's closed in early 2014, sparking fears over the mall's possible demise.
 As of October 2016, only 35 businesses were still operating at the mall, which had more than 100 tenant spaces.

 On January 27, 2018, the mall closed permanently, except for Dillard's Clearance Center.

 On September 28, 2019, it was announced that Dillard's would close their doors.
 This left the mall with no remaining tenants.

+In March 2023, it was announced that the mall would be demolished.

+On July 17, 2023, demolition finally started.
+The demolition started on the former Macy's and continued throughout the mall.
+Demolition was completed in 2024.

 Attempted redevelopment

 LNR Properties sold the mall to Dimension Financial & Realty Investments in 2017.
 Dimension said it planned to spend $30 million to convert the property into a campus focusing on education and healthcare for community colleges and for-profit schools.
 (Mesa Community College and Banner Desert Medical Center are just west of the mall.)
 The deal does not include the mall's four anchor properties, which are owned by other companies.
 In October 2017, Cashen Real Estate Advisors, which markets the property for Dimension, proposed the mall for Amazon's HQ2; it did not make the finalist tier.

+On May 18, 2023, it was announced that the Arizona Coyotes have considered the mall site for a new arena for the team, after the Tempe Arena proposal was rejected by Tempe voters a couple days earlier.
+The Coyotes continued playing at the Mullett Arena for the 2023–24 NHL season, while plans to play at the Mall were ultimately rejected for unknown reasons.